chrom-ar/docs/docs/intro.md

 ## What is Spark A1?

-Spark A1 is a cutting-edge development tool designed to streamline and enhance your Web3 development workflow.
+Spark A1 is an MCP server designed to streamline and enhance your Web3 development workflow.
 It acts as your intelligent coding assistant, offering:

 - **Instant Coding Feedback**: Get real-time suggestions and improvements as you code
 - **Automated Security Scanning**: Continuous vulnerability auditing to ensure your smart contracts are secure